alexrobertsonuk/ga4-for-content-designers/docs/content-engagement.md

 When you break this down by a dimension (for example, Landing page or Device category), the engagement rate shows the percentage of visits in that group that were engaged.

 Engagement rate does not measure how engaging a single page is on its own.
-A visit may include several pages, and engagement is based on the whole visit.
+A session may include several pages, and engagement is based on the whole session.

 Interpret engagement rate in context.
 Lower values may reflect: